it21295638/Children-E-learning-App-for-Dyslexia-24-25J-327-/README.md

 learning.
 This component also includes memory tracking exercises that help reinforce previously learned words through repetition and context.

 The Sinhala Speech and Pronunciation Enhancement Module focuses on improving phonemic awareness and pronunciation.
-It uses interactive flashcards, syllable clapping games, and read-aloud practice with speech recognition to provide feedback and adapt to the child's progress.
-This component also incorporates fun activities like sound matching games and sing-along sessions to make learning engaging.
+This component incorporates syllable clapping and pronunciation exercises to enhance syllable recognition in dyslexic students, utilizing speech recognition to provide feedback and adapt to the child's progress.
 Finally, the Sentence Construction and Storytelling component helps children form coherent sentences and understand story structures through interactive drag-and-drop exercises and picture sequence storytelling.
 Adaptive algorithms adjust the difficulty level based on individual performance, ensuring